ChrisWiegman/chriswiegman.com/content/posts/2011-09-12-5-ways-aviation-helped-me-become-a-better-developer.md

 ### Teamwork

-When you’re flying commercially you have to rely on your crew for information not just&nbsp;pertinent&nbsp;to your job, but is in fact vital to it.
+When you’re flying commercially you have to rely on your crew for information not just pertinent to your job, but is in fact vital to it.
 Whether you’re a first officer or a captain you need to trust fully in the crew member sitting next to you.

 As I moved on from flying I’ve learned that I can’t just rely on my own skills to accomplish every job.
 I need to rely on those around me to help me fulfill my task.
-I have to trust that not only is their judgement correct, but that my own knowledge and&nbsp;judgment&nbsp;is incomplete without help from others.
+I have to trust that not only is their judgement correct, but that my own knowledge and judgment is incomplete without help from others.
 In short, I have to put my ego aside and team up with others in the industry to produce the best product I can.

 For many in development this isn’t the norm.
 It’s so easy to ignore the advice from others and just pursue our own ideal of what our project should be like especially in situations on which we are the sole developer. in practice however we can never see the full picture on our own.
-We must not just trust the input given to us by others but we must act on that info as the end result of our product&nbsp;relies&nbsp;on it.
+We must not just trust the input given to us by others but we must act on that info as the end result of our product relies on it.

 ### Every Landing Counts